library(kableExtra)

 There are five (5) graded deliverables in this assignment.

-I am going to ask you for three (3) specific R outputs in this assignment, each of which you can complete using coding techniques that you’ve already seen, with some minor modifications.
+I am going to ask you for four (4) specific R outputs in this assignment, each of which you can complete using coding techniques that you’ve already seen, with some minor modifications.
 Each of these is worth 2 points with a grading key as follows : 0 for not attempted, 1 for attempted with reasonable effort but not completed, 1.5 for satisfactory completion, 2 for excellent work.

 Deliverable 1

 The first deliverable for this assignment is a simple table, but based on filtered data.
-I would like you filter your prices data to have Western Canadian Select (WCS) prices for the Canada Net-Zero scenario, and only for years that are multiples of 5 (2005, 2010, 2015, …, 2045, 2050) starting from 2020.
+I would like you filter your prices data to have Western Canadian Select (WCS) prices for the Canada Net-Zero scenario, and only for years that are multiples of 5 (2005, 2010, 2015, …, 2045, 2050) starting from 2005.

 Year | Price ($US 2022/bbl) |